Trade Stock Indices

 If the trader opens 10 Lots and 1 point move is equal to € 10 which is equal to $12, then the trader would calculate the points where to place a stop on their trade as shown below:

-$1,000 dollars/$12 (€ 10 is equal to $12) equals 83 points
+$1,000/$12 (€ 10 is equal to $12) equals 83 points

-This also means the less the lots a trader opens, more the pips a trader has when it comes to setting the stops.
+This also means that the less the lots a indices trader opens, more the pips a trader has when it comes to setting the stops.
 If a trader opens 1 lot then he can set the stop up to 833 pips and still be within the 2 % percent risk rule, while if the trader opens 10 lots then they will have to set the stops at only 83 points away so that to be within the 2 % risk management rule.